microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundingBox.md

 * **Proximity Effect Active**: Enable proximity-based handle activation
 * **Handle Medium Proximity**: Distance for the 1st step scaling
 * **Handle Close Proximity**: Distance for the 2nd step scaling
-* **Far Scale**: Default scale value of the handle asset when the hands are out of the range of Bounding Box interaction(distance defined above by 'Handle Medium Proximity'.
+* **Far Scale**: Default scale value of the handle asset when the hands are out of the range of Bounding Box interaction (distance defined above by 'Handle Medium Proximity'.
 Use 0 to hide handle by default)
-* **Medium Scale**: Scale value of the handle asset when the hands are within the range of the Bounding Box interaction(distance defined above by 'Handle Close Proximity'.
+* **Medium Scale**: Scale value of the handle asset when the hands are within the range of the Bounding Box interaction (distance defined above by 'Handle Close Proximity'.
 Use 1 to show normal size)
-* **Close Scale**: Scale value of the handle asset when the hands are within the grab interaction(distance defined above by 'Handle Close Proximity'.
+* **Close Scale**: Scale value of the handle asset when the hands are within the grab interaction (distance defined above by 'Handle Close Proximity'.
 Use 1.x to show bigger size)

 ## Making an object movable with manipulation handler

-A bounding box can be combined with [`ManipulationHandler.cs`](README_ManipulationHandler.md) to make the object movable using far interaction.
+A Bounding Box can be combined with [`ManipulationHandler.cs`](README_ManipulationHandler.md) to make the object movable using far interaction.
 The manipulation handler supports both one and two-handed interactions.
 [Hand tracking](Input/HandTracking.md) can be used to interact with an object up close.

 <img src="../Documentation/Images/BoundingBox/MRTK_BoundingBox_ManipulationHandler.png" width="450">

-In order for the bounding box edges to behave the same way when moving it using [`ManipulationHandler`](README_ManipulationHandler.md)'s far interaction, it is advised to connect its events for *On Manipulation Started* / *On Manipulation Ended* to `BoundingBox.HighlightWires` / `BoundingBox.UnhighlightWires` respectively, as shown in the screenshot above.
+In order for the Bounding Box edges to behave the same way when moving it using [`ManipulationHandler`](README_ManipulationHandler.md)'s far interaction, it is advised to connect its events for *On Manipulation Started* / *On Manipulation Ended* to `BoundingBox.HighlightWires` / `BoundingBox.UnhighlightWires` respectively, as shown in the screenshot above.